-Consultants in the Reading-Writing Center, many of whom are themselves graduate students and all of whom are trained in holistic, process-centered peer tutoring, help fellow writers both strategically, and with practical support for the project in hand: from brainstorming, to getting words on the page through extended drafting and revising, tutors act as both test audience and experienced commentators, talking with students about their goals and expectations, and offering practical help, feedback and advice.
-In addition, RWC tutors can help hone analytical reading skills that are an essential prerequisite for effective academic writing.
+Consultants in the Reading-Writing Center, many of whom are themselves graduate students and all of whom are trained in holistic, process-centered peer consulting, help fellow writers both strategically, and with practical support for the project in hand: from brainstorming, to getting words on the page through extended drafting and revising, our consultants act as both test audience and experienced commentators, talking with students about their goals and expectations, and offering practical help, feedback and advice.
+In addition, RWC consultants can help hone analytical reading skills that are an essential prerequisite for effective academic writing.

-Graduate student writers often appreciate the consistent, semester-long, support of one, or sometimes two consultants, plus the mutually-agreed deadlines, that ENG5998 supplies.
+Graduate student writers often appreciate the consistent, semester-long, support of one, or sometimes two consultants, plus the mutually-agreed deadlines, that ENG 5998 supplies.
 However, we appreciate that not everyone wants to take a class for credit.
 For that reason, and when our resources allow, we can also arrange for graduate students to meet with the same tutor or tutors at the same time every week for the whole semester.

 For more information on our services, please contact the Reading-Writing Center at email@example.com.